Hooked Fisherman

 True fluorocarbon — refracts light at the same angle as water, genuinely near-invisible

-Lower stretch than mono — significantly better sensitivity for detecting subtle bites
+Lower stretch than mono — noticeably better sensitivity for detecting subtle bites

-Dense — sinks, which is ideal for presentations where you want the line to get below the surface
+Dense — sinks, which suits presentations where getting below the surface matters

 Excellent abrasion resistance